failgood/failgood/README.md

 ### setUp / beforeEach

 If you are used to junit you probably wonder where to place init code that you want to run before each test.
-Failgood has no setUp or beforeEach, because it is not a good fit for kotlins immutable vals.
+Failgood has no setUp or beforeEach, because it is not a good fit for kotlin's immutable `val`s.

-tests in other test runners sometimes look like this:
+Tests in other test runners sometimes look like this:
 ```kotlin
 class MyTest {
     lateinit var myWebserver: Server